LightChain: A DHT-based Blockchain for Resource Constrained Environments: Performance Results

-\textbf{Setup: }To simulate and evaluate \textit{\lightchain}, we extended the Skip Graph simulator SkipSim \cite{skipsim} by enhancing it with three types of nodes on the overlay: peers, transactions, and blocks.
-In SkipSim, the time is divided into the fixed discrete intervals of one hour.
-To simulate the arrivals and departures of the peers to and from the system (i.e., churn) in a realistic manner, we follow the extracted Weibull-based churn model \cite{stutzbach2006understanding} over a long-term study of the P2P systems.
-In this churn model, a peer shows the periodic states of online and offline with the expected duration of $2.7$ and $10$ hours, respectively.
-The overlays are initially empty, and peers join the overlay with an average of about $1000$ peers per hour.
-Consistent with the reported statistics of the Bitcoin that is provided in \cite{bitnodes, blockchaincharts}, in our \textit{\lightchain} implementation on SkipSim, while a peer is online it generates a single transaction per hour.
-Also in our simulations, we considered $16.5\%$ of the total registered peers as colluding adversarial peers (i.e., $f = 0.165$), which corresponds to the largest fraction of colluding hash power in the Bitcoin network \cite{cryptoeprint:2016:919}.
+\textbf{Setup: } To simulate and evaluate the integrity as well as data and service availability of \textit{\lightchain}, we implemented \textit{\lightchain} over the Skip Graph simulator SkipSim \cite{hassanzadeh2020skipsim}.
+To model the dynamic online and offline behavior of peers (i.e., churn) in a realistic manner, we follow the extracted churn model of the Bitcoin system \cite{imtiaz2019churn}, where each peer has the periodic states of online and offline with the expected duration of $10.6$ and $2.8$ hours, respectively.
+Consistent with the reported statistics of the Bitcoin provided in \cite{bitnodes, blockchaincharts}, in our \textit{\lightchain} implementation on SkipSim, while a peer is online it generates a single transaction per hour.
 We simulated \textit{\lightchain} for $100$ randomly generated Skip Graph overlay topologies, each with the system capacity of $\systemCapacity=10,000$ peers.
-By randomly generated overlays we mean the randomized set of peers' identifiers as well as the overlay's connectivity.
-Each topology was simulated for $48$ hours (i.e., time slots).
-Likewise, for the sake of simulation, we set $\txnum\ = 1$.
-Therefore, each topology generates an average of $100K$ blocks during the simulation time.
+By randomly generated topologies we mean the randomized set of peers' identifiers as well as the overlay connectivity.
+Each topology was simulated for $48$ hours, and for the sake of simulation, we set \txnum = 1.